vivianaalba/crud-jan-8/README.md

 #About
-Tell us about your project
+<br/>Tell us about your project

 ##Technologies
-Tech Stack: VSCode, Javascript
+<br/>Tech Stack: VSCode, Javascript
-Terminal Information: NPM
+<br/>Terminal Information: NPM: Express, Nodemon

 ###Getting started
-How does your app currently function and what can the user do with it
+<br/>How does your app currently function and what can the user do with it?
+<br/>Website is currently connected to a local server and has a dev dependency installed for testing purposes

 ####Installation
+<br/>npm init
-npm init / npm install express --save / npm install nodemon --save-dev
+<br/>npm install express --save
+<br/>npm install nodemon --save-dev